Alwinator/thesis-template/README.md

 - Local Builds as PDF
 - Automatically rebuild PDF on change
 - Automated Remote Builds after a commit using GitHub Actions
-- Compartible with an Austrian HTL Diplomarbeit (NO WARRANTIES)
+- Compatible with an Austrian HTL Diplomarbeit (NO WARRANTIES)
 - Based on Asciidoctor
 - Dynamically render matplotlib and graphviz-py diagrams
 - Docker Support
 - Printed & PDF optimized version
 - Citation support using bibtex
-- Formulas using Latexmath
+- Formulas using LatexMath

 ## Planned Features
 - Add Windows Support (See #1)